suvadip21/DAMAN-Release/README.md

 [3] R. Sarkar, S. Mukherjee, E. Labruyère and J. -C. Olivo-Marin, "Learning to segment clustered amoeboid cells from brightfield microscopy via multi-task learning with adaptive weight selection," 2020 25th International Conference on Pattern Recognition (ICPR), 2021, pp. 3845-3852, doi: 10.1109/ICPR48806.2021.9412641.

-The original code is from the group of Anna Kreshuk (https://github.com/JorisRoels/domain-adaptive-segmentation) Joris Roels, Julian Hennies, Yvan Saeys, Wilfried Philips, Anna Kreshuk, "Domain adaptive segmentation in volume electron microscopy imaging", ISBI 2019.
 -------------------------------

 ## Usage
 The entry-point to the codebase is the [main.py](main.py) file.
 The user has the option to
 * Train the network on their own dataset
 * Load a pre-trained model and use that for inference on their own data
-__Note__: The provided pretrained model was trained on 256x256 images.
+* __Note__: _The provided pretrained model was trained on 256x256 images.
 Results on different resolutions could require fine-tuning
 This model is trained (supervised) on brightfield, and domain adapted to fluorescence data.
-The results are saved as 'inference.png'
+The results are saved as 'inference.png'_
 -------------------------------

 ## Data